erebid/blog.erebid.dev/content/blog/9front-qemu.md

 title: Basic 9front QEMU Setup
 date: 2021-11-07
 ---
+Quick and dirty 9front setup commands I use.
+Official documentation and other blogposts show more complete and functional setups.

 The commands assume the following:
 * You have `9front.386.iso` in your working directory.
 You can get this from the